Yogi-69/Fitness-Booking-API/README.md

 **📩 3.
 Get Bookings by Email**

-Replace the 'email' with the one used in booking
+Replace the `email` with the one used in booking

 ```bash
 curl "http://127.0.0.1:8000/bookings?email=john@example.com"
 ```

+---